 Several years ago, as I read the Psalms, I realized that my worst enemies were internal, not external.
 Demons, attackers, agnostics, atheists, fighters and haters — all inside me.
 So I began to rewrite the psalms to reflect that.
-A few of my favorite Scripture quotes guided and encouraged me.

 My psalm poems are based upon and with quotes from the NIV and NSRV-Catholic Edition.
 As I journeyed through the psalms and made them my own, I found myself more and more searching for the feminine, the womanly, the motherly in God.
 And so I have chosen words for God, including pronouns, that are either feminine or gender neutral (like sovereign rather than king).
 The proverbial Lady Wisdom revealed herself to me through the psalms.
-Similarly God revealed my worst foes to be largely captured in what I now call my terrible Ds: depression, doubt, discouragement, darkness, dis-ease.
+Similarly God revealed my worst foes to be largely captured in what I now call my terrible Ds: depression, doubt, discouragement, darkness, distress, dis-ease.
 You will find me using that phrase, “my terrible Ds”, repeatedly.

 To learn a bit more about my faith and spirituality, click here.

 I love the Colossians passage yo put out.
 This is my first look at your site.
 I like the word plans in the Jeremiah one.
 The Colossians bit is so rich in poetics.
 Putting on love and Christ in the heart and more and more: REALLY meaningful.
 Life presents obstacles.
 Have we not all been there?
 Life on this plane (sp.?) gives us choices, and sometimes limited choices, as my mother has many times said, and often just plain trouble.
 But all is temporary.
 Cs Lewis talks about Glories and connects it to God.
 God connects it to man and woman and esp children.
 Such a good world scene lately.
 Thanks, Dr. Keller. – Kevin S (: (: (: